usuaero/AirfoilDatabase/docs/source/creating_input_files.md

 >>
 >>**"NACA" : str, optional**
 >>>NACA designation for the airfoil.
 If given, the airfoil will automatically generate outline points using the NACA equations.
 Can only be NACA 4-digit series.
 Cannot be specified along with "outline_points".
+>>
+>>**"max_camber" : float, optional**
+>>>Maximum camber of the airfoil as a fraction of the chord.
+Can be specified if "outline_points" and "NACA" are not specified.
+This an "max_thickness" affect the corrections for sweep applied in MachUpX.
+This has no effect on computations made within the Airfoil class.
+Defaults to 0.0.
+>>
+>>**"max_thickness" : float, optional**
+>>>Maximum thickness of the airfoil as a fraction of the chord.
+Can be specified if "outline_points" and "NACA" are not specified.
+Defaults to 0.0.
 >
 >**"trailing_flap_type" : str, optional**
 >>The shape of the flap for this airfoil.
 Can be "linear" or "parabolic".
 Defaults to "linear".